danielsaidi/website_danielsaidi/_posts/2019/2019-01-29-async-operations-bitesized.md

 This protocol also implements `perform(on:completion:)` as a protocol extension.
 This means that if you implement this protocol instead of `BatchOperation`, you just have to implement `perform(onBatch:completion:)`.
 This protocol will take care of concurrently performing the operation on all batches.

-Let's see if we can take this even further.

 ### Serial item operation

 If your operation is asynchronous and the order of execution is important, you can't use concurrent operations, since a simple network delay could mess up the completion order.
-If you can't solve this with system design, you could execute your operations serially instead of concurrently.
+If you can't solve on a system level, you could execute your operations serially instead of concurrently.

 Let's create a serial `ItemOperation` for these cases: